parkrevil/bunner-qs/README.md

 - **Security by default**: duplicate keys are rejected to prevent HTTP parameter pollution (HPP).
 - **Optional Serde bridge**: enable the `serde` feature to round‑trip structs with `Serialize`/`Deserialize`.

+### Key naming policy

+- Query keys and their nested bracket segments accept any UTF‑8 string, matching RFC 3986/3987 expectations.
+- Percent‑encoded characters are decoded as Unicode; only control characters (`U+0000`–`U+001F`, `U+007F`) are rejected.
+- No additional identifier rules (such as ASCII-only or first-character restrictions) are applied, so existing integrations continue to work unchanged.

 ## Quick start

 ```rust